tradingview/charting-library-tutorial/documentation/streaming-implementation.md

 </html>
 ```

-Let's create a new file called `streaming.js`, where we'll implement a connection to the WebSocket and streaming real-time updates:
+Let's create a new file called [streaming.js][streaming-file-url], where we'll implement a connection to the WebSocket and streaming real-time updates.

-**streaming.js**:
+[streaming.js][streaming-file-url]:

 ```javascript
 const socket = io('wss://streamer.cryptocompare.com');